It’s not unusual to have questions about catheters, especially when you’re new to using urinary catheters.

 A urinary intermittent catheter is sometimes necessary if your bladder cannot hold all of your urine or you cannot empty your bladder completely.
 The catheter helps to drain and empty your bladder.

-4. How long does it take to empty my bladder with a catheter?
+4. How long does it take to empty the bladder with a catheter?

-This will ultimately depend on the diameter of the catheter and how much urine you need to release.
+This will ultimately depend on the catheter French size (or diameter) and how much urine you need to release.
 Typically, a few seconds to a minute is the average time.

 5. How will I know when the catheter is in my bladder?